 When The Seasons Change, This City Shines

 Spring (March to May) is the best time to witness Dublin’s annual reawakening.
 Though in the traditional calendar, St Brigid’s Day (February 1st) marks the end of winter, practically speaking it’s from mid-March onwards that the weather improves noticeably as trees burst into leaf and the flowers bloom.
 It’s also when we famously celebrate St Patrick with citywide festivities.

 I always recommend visitors make the most of the summer happenings (June to August) because Dublin has wonderful warm-weather festivals like our annual outpouring of LGBTQ+ Pride; Bloomsday, a tribute to James Joyce’s novel Ulysses; and the Festival of Curiosity creating a culture of inquisitiveness through science, arts, design and technology.

-Autumn (September to November) here is also unmissable for festivals — this is the time to visit for theatre fans, with the Dublin Theatre Festival and Dublin Fringe Festival to keep them busy.
+Autumn (September to November) here is also unmissable for festivals — this is heaven for theatre fans, with the Dublin Theatre Festival and Dublin Fringe Festival to keep them busy.
 On one eventful evening in September, Culture Night presents dozens of free performances, tours, and hands-on workshops.
-While over a weekend in October, the Open House Dublin free festival of architecture has 100+ guided tours, films and exhibitions across the city.
+While in October, the Open House Dublin free festival of architecture has 100+ guided tours, films and exhibitions across the city.